Jack Carroll (footballer, born 2002)

 Jack Carroll (born 20 December 2002) is an Australian rules footballer who plays for the St Kilda Football Club in the Australian Football League (AFL).
 Jack previously played for the Carlton Football Club.

 Jack graduated from CBC Fremantle in 2020.

 Early life

-Originally from the Chapman Valley, near Geraldton in the Mid West region of Western Australia, in 2020 he moved to finish his schooling at Christian Brothers College, Fremantle and play for East Fremantle in the West Australian Football League colts.
+Originally from the Chapman Valley, near Geraldton in the Mid West region of Western Australia, in 2020 he moved to finish his schooling at Christian Brothers College, Fremantle, and played for East Fremantle in the West Australian Football League colts.

 He was drafted with the 41st selection in the 2020 AFL draft.

 AFL career

 Carlton

 Carroll made his AFL debut in the seventh round of the 2022 AFL season, where he kicked a goal with his first kick.
 Carroll was delisted at the end of the 2024 AFL Season after 21 matches for Carlton.

 St Kilda

 Carroll was signed by as a delisted free agent two weeks after being delisted by the Blues.